brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 ## Implementation Experience

-I've implemented this in EDG at least to the extent that the test cases prestend in this paper all pass, whereas previously they had all failed.
+I've implemented this in EDG at least to the extent that the test cases presented in this paper all pass, whereas previously they had all failed.

 ## Other not-quite-reference examples